mariamyasir74/mariamyasir74/README.md

 - 👋 Hi, I’m @mariamyasir74
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently learning ML

 <!---
 mariamyasir74/mariamyasir74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.